 A Dakota Fire Pit is a fire starting technique created by the Dakota Indians.
 It is a very effective method of building and maintaining a fire.
 It is relatively simple to construct and is super-efficient when it comes to burning fuel.
 The fire will burn hotter while using less wood.
-In a survival situation can mean the difference between life and death.
+A survival situation can mean the difference between life and death.

-The pit consists of two holes – a fire chamber and an air flow tunnel.
+The pit consists of two holes – a fire chamber and an airflow tunnel.

 How to make a Dakota Fire Pit

-To start creating your Dakota Fire Pit you will need to dig a hole which measures about one foot deep and is about the same in diameter.
+To start creating your Dakota Fire Pit you will need to dig a hole that measures about one foot deep and is about the same in diameter.
 This will be the fire chamber.
 It is worth considering making the bottom of the chamber a few inches wider to allow for longer pieces of wood to be used to get the fire going.

-Once you have constructed your fire chamber, you will need to dig your air flow tunnel.
-The placement of this is important in order to get most efficiency out of your Dakota fire pit.
+Once you have constructed your fire chamber, you will need to dig your airflow tunnel.
+The placement of this is important in order to get the most efficiency out of your Dakota fire pit.
 The tunnel should be upwind of the fire chamber and about one foot away.
 The tunnel should measure about half a foot in diameter and needs to angle down towards the fire chamber so the two eventually connect at the bottom of the chamber.

 Your Dakota fire pit is now ready to use.

-At this stage you should be able to get a fire going.
+At this stage, you should be able to get a fire going.
 To do this you are going to partway fill the chamber with kindling and light the fire with your chosen method.
 Then gradually add sticks until you have a strong fire.
-The rising heat from your fire will create a draft that will “suck” air into the fire pit through the air flow tunnel, causing a very efficient burn.
+The rising heat from your fire will create a draft that will “suck” air into the fire pit through the airflow tunnel, causing a very efficient burn.

 This method of fire has some advantages over a standard campfire.
 The main advantage is the previously-mentioned increase in heat output.
 The fire will burn extra hot using this method; this means any food being cooked or any water being heated will be ready for use sooner.

 Less fuel (wood) is needed as the efficiency of the burning is much greater than other fire methods.
-This is due to the draft being drawn in the air flow tunnel.
+This is due to the draft being drawn in the airflow tunnel.